ayshashaban58-cmd/ATmega32A_Lab-/README.md

 # ATmega32A_Lab

-Here’s a short and clear **Expected Results** README section in English for all the experiments you posted:

 ### Experiment 4.1 - Toggle LEDs
 **Expected Result:**
 All 8 LEDs connected to PORTB will blink together (ON for 500 ms, OFF for 500 ms) continuously, creating a clear blinking effect.